hyperledger-labs/fabric-ansible-collection/docs/source/tutorials/oss-installing.rst

     oc get routes -n [PROJECT]

 Congratulations!
 You have now installed the Hyperledger Fabric Open Source Stack.
+You can follow the `Building a network <./building.html>`_ tutorial.